bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.TestTools.md

 # CommandDotNet.TestTools

+## 2.0.0 (wip)

+This release has several breaking changes to improve readability and usability.

+### Scenario.Then Output vs Result

+Clean up naming confusion in Scenarios: Ouputs vs Result.

+TestOutputs represented objects (usually parameters) that were captured in a command method.
+They help test middleware and framework components.
+The `Then.Outputs` used a similar name but it was more easily interpretted as `Console.Out` which was actually found in `Then.Result`.

+Renaming TestOutputs to TestCaptures made this simpler.

+To update, use find/replace

+* TestOutputs > TestCaptures
+* Outputs = > Captures =
+* Result = > Output =
+* ResultsContainsTexts > OutputContainsTexts
+* ResultsNotContainsTexts > OutputNotContainsTexts

+### Scenario.Given.AppSettings

+Removed ScenarioGiven.AppSettings.
+It did not work outside of old CommandDotNet test infrastructure.
+Apologies for any confusion it may have caused.

+### VerifyScenario -> Verify

+renamed VerifyScenario extension method to Verify.
+It reads better as `appRunner.Verify(new Scenario{...})`

+### ILogger -> Action<string>
+replaced ILogger with Action<string>.
+ILogger never ended up provided more value and was a needless abstraction.

 ## 1.1.1

 RunInMem will print the stacktrace for of a caught exception before returning the error response, otherwise the stacktrace is lost.